mathscapes/website/_posts/2016-06-14-introducing-mathscapes-research.md

+---
+layout      : post
-# Introducing Mathscapes Research — A Vision for the technology of the Future

-Gaurav Singh / June 14, 2016 / Posted in General
+title       : Introducing Mathscapes Research — A Vision for the technology of the Future author      : Gaurav Singh categories  : General tags        : Announcement
+---

 Flashback → 2008.
 I was already in awe of prime numbers and was quick (and naive?) to assume that this is possibly the solution to information compression.
 Already being acquainted with computer programming, I started to write algorithms to compress information using prime numbers and gradually realized why such algorithms are not practical enough despite being theoretically valid.